chandiaaron/Cloud/VPCs.md

 ![sub net orange button](/Images/vpc7.JPG)

-- we need to attache our ig to our vpc and should be promted like so in the green banner :
+- we need to attach our ig to our vpc and should be promted like so in the green banner :

 ![sub net orange button](/Images/vpc8.JPG)